ChristianBagshaw/Improved-methods-for-finding-imaginary-quadratic-fields-with-high-n-rank/README.md

 * large_scale_search: this contains a description of, and full implementation of, of the complete search method used in the paper "Improved Methods for Finding Imaginary Quadratic Fields with High n-Rank".
 This can be used for large-scale searches where data needs to be stored outside of memory, and where it needs to be broken up into multiple steps.

 ### TLDR
 For those who just want a quick implementation of Algorithm 3.2 from the paper: download the directory "p_rank_algorithms", run the following from the same directory, and then Algorithm 3.2 is available as the function "algorithm_3_2()".
+Asking Sage for help via "help(algorithm_3_2)" can get you started.

 ```python
 from os import walk